bkvogel/kumozu/README.md

 #### Features

-* Includes a multi-dimensional matrix class, various utility functions, and layer classes such as fully-connected, convolutional, batch normalization, dropout, etc. for constructing deep convolutional networks.
+* Includes a multi-dimensional matrix class template (`Matrix`), various utility functions in `Utilities.h`, and layer classes such as fully-connected, convolutional, batch normalization, dropout, etc. for constructing deep convolutional and feed-forward networks.

 * Support for general computation graphs using the base graph `Node` class.
 A node can have an arbitrary number of named input and output ports and can itself contain a subgraph of other Node instances, enabling expressive architectures such as recurrent neural networks.
-The node connections in the DAG are computed and cached dynamically during the forward data pass so that there should be negligible performance overhead.
+Kumozu is different from other frameworks in that it supports descriptive string-valued port names, rather than positional or integer-valued names.
+This is intended to improve code readability and reduce the chance of user error when making port connections between nodes.

+* Recurrent neural networks (RNNs) are supported by two features: shared parameters (`set_shared()` member function of `Node` class) and the `SliceUnroller` class, which automatically unrolls the computation sub-graph for a single RNN time slice a specified number of times so that truncated backpropagation through time can be performed.
+See `ExamplesRNN.cpp` for examples.

 * The user only needs to specify the sizes of the input activations for the first layer in a deep network.
 All other layers will automatically determine their required input sizes as the network is initialized during the first forward pass of the back-propagation procedure.
 This makes it easy to create and modify very deep networks without needing to manually determine the required dimensions for the input activations at each layer.
 For example, the removal of a max-pooling layer from the middle of a deep network will cause the activation sizes to change for all downstream layers.
 In this framework, such a layer can often be removed by just commenting out a single line of code since the downstream layers will automatically determine their required activation sizes at runtime.